 Installation#

-ProtoMotions supports four simulation backends: IsaacGym, IsaacLab, Genesis, and Newton.
+ProtoMotions supports five simulation backends: IsaacGym, IsaacLab, Genesis, Newton, and MuJoCo.
 You can install the simulation of your choice, and the simulation backend is selected via the configuration file.

 Tested Versions: